Residency (medicine): Financing residency programs

-The Department of Health and Human Services, primarily Medicare, funds the vast majority of residency training in the US.
+The US Department of Health and Human Services, primarily Medicare, funds the vast majority of residency training in the US.
 This tax-based financing covers resident salaries and benefits through payments called Direct Medical Education, or DME, payments.
-Medicare also uses taxes for Indirect Medical Education, or IME, payments, a subsidy paid to teaching hospitals that is tied to admissions of Medicare patients in exchange for training resident physicians in certain selected specialties.
+Medicare also uses taxes for Indirect Medical Education, or IME payments, a subsidy paid to teaching hospitals that is tied to admissions of Medicare patients in exchange for training resident physicians in certain selected specialties.
 Overall funding levels, however, have remained frozen over the last ten years, creating a bottleneck in the training of new physicians in the US, according to the AMA.
-On the other hand, some argue that Medicare subsidies for training residents simply provide surplus revenue for hospitals, which recoup their training costs by paying residents salaries (roughly $45,000 per year) that are far below the residents' market value.
+On the other hand, some argue that Medicare subsidies for training residents simply provide surplus revenue for hospitals, which recoup their training costs by paying residents salaries that are far below the residents' market value.
 Nicholson concludes that residency bottlenecks are not caused by a Medicare funding cap, but rather by Residency Review Committees (which approve new residencies in each specialty), which seek to limit the number of specialists in their field to maintain high incomes.
 In any case, hospitals trained residents long before Medicare provided additional subsidies for that purpose.
 A large number of teaching hospitals fund resident training to increase the supply of residency slots, leading to the modest 4% total growth in slots from 1998 to 2004.